tomaszz95/tomaszz95/README.md

 **NeXtPC** is a fully functional online store built with **Next.js**, **React**, **TypeScript**, **Node.js**, **Express.js** and **Mongoose**.
 This application simulates an e-commerce store where users can browse products, add them to their shopping cart, and proceed with checkout.
 Authentication and authorization are handled using **JWT** (JSON Web Tokens), with data managed via a **MongoDB** database.

-### Important Notice!
-Please note that the backend is hosted on a free server (render.com), which may take up to 30 seconds to start.
-As a result, photos and data might take a moment to load.
-I apologize for the inconvenience—this issue is solely due to the limitations of free hosting.
-In a production environment, this delay would not occur.

 ### Key features of the project:
 - **User Authentication**: Sign-up, login, and logout functionality handled on the backend, allowing users to securely manage their accounts and session.
 - **Product Browsing**: Users can view a list of available products, filter them by category, and search by keywords.